RetroDECK/ES-DE/USERGUIDE-DEV.md

 * FreeBSD 13.0
 * NetBSD 9.1
 * OpenBSD 6.8
-* macOS 10.14 "Mojave" to 11 "Big Sur" (M1 via Rosetta 2 is supported)
+* macOS 10.14 "Mojave" to 12 "Monterey" (the M1 processor via Rosetta 2 is supported)
 * macOS 10.11 "El Capitan" (v1.0 release only)
 * Windows 10
 * Windows 8.1

-**Note:** If using a Mac with an M1 CPU you need to install the x86 version of RetroArch and any other emulators, or you won't be able to launch any games.
+If using a Mac with an M1 processor you need to install the x86 version of RetroArch and any other emulators, or you won't be able to launch any games.
 This will be fixed whenever a native macOS ARM build of ES-DE is released.

+If using macOS Monterey, there has been a quite serious OpenGL bug introduced by Apple which causes problems for ES-DE.
+A workaround for this issue is discussed [below](USERGUIDE-DEV.md#specific-notes-for-macos).

 As for display resolutions, the minimum pixel value is 224 and the maximum is 7680.
 This means that you can run ES-DE at for instance 320x224 all the way up to 7680x4320 (8K UHD).
 Vertical screen orientation is also supported, as well as ultra-wide resolutions like 3840x1440.
 Note that there could be some minor visual glitches when running in vertical orientation (this will be fixed in future ES-DE releases) and for the best experience you will probably need to use a customized theme set when running at extreme or unusual resolutions.